-Whether you have wall-to-wall carpeting or area rugs, vacuuming at least once per week is a must—more frequently if you have pets or kids.
+Whether you have wall-to-wall carpeting or area rugs, regular vacuuming at least once per week is a must—more frequently if you have pets or kids.
 Spills and stains should be treated as quickly as possible.
 Consider hiring a professional carpet cleaning company or doing a deeper clean yourself at least twice a year.

 Here are steps to take for routine and deep cleaning your carpet and how to clean carpets with difficult stains.

 The 9 Best Carpet Shampoos of 2022Read Now

 The 9 Best Carpet Cleaners of 2022, Tested and ReviewedRead Now